PeterJohnBishop/Go-Secure-Requests/README.md

 - If all of the above are satisfied and validated, a successful response can be sent.

 ## Logout
-- On logout the values of all cookies are cleared and the expiration is set to NOW.
+- On logout the values of all cookies are cleared and force expired, bearer token is revoked.